Create and manage network proxy Load Balancer

 • Due to SSL offloading, TLS is expected to have roughly 1/10th of the capacity compared to TCP, although this can vary based on the authentication key method and size.

-• Select subnet: select the Zone and Subnet to use to create Load Balancer.
+• Select subnet: select the zone and subnet to use to create the load balancer.

 Caution

-• You can only select the Subnet included in the VPC you chose in Target VPC.
+• You can only select the subnet included in the VPC you selected from Target VPC.

-• If you chose Private IP, you can only select the Subnet created with a Private IP Load Balancer Subnet.
+• If you select Private IP, you can only select the subnet created with a Private IP Load Balancer Subnet.

-• If you chose Public IP, you can only select the Subnet created with Public IP Load Balancer Subnet.
+• If you select Public IP, you can only select the subnet created with Public IP Load Balancer Subnet.

-• You do not need to create separate Subnets for each Load Balancer, however, we recommend a Subnet in the C Class (255.255.255.0) scale.
+• You do not need to create separate subnets for each load balancer; however, we recommend using a Class C subnet (255.255.255.0) size.

 • Public IP: select a Public IP that you possess or subscribe to a new Public IP.

-1. Select the protocol (TCP/TLS) that the basic listener of Load Balancer will operate with.
+1. Select the protocol (TCP/TLS) that the basic listener of the load balancer will operate with.

-2. Set up the port to which the basic listener of Load Balancer will bind.
+2. Set up the port to which the basic listener of the load balancer will bind.

 3. Click the [Add] button.